 This assessment is worth 40% of the total available marks for this unit.
 The aim of this assessment item is for you to prepare a report relating to the strategies/approaches required to ensure smooth implementation of ERP systems.
 More information relating to description of the task and the requirements will be made available on the unit website.
-If you have any queries in regards to this assessment you should consult your local lecturer/tutor.
+If you have any queries regarding this assessment you should consult your local lecturer/tutor.

 Submission: Online - Group submission (max.
 3 students in each group).

-Week 11 Friday (29 Sept 2017) 11:45 pm AEST
+Week 11 Friday (25 May 2018) 11:45 pm AEST